Peter-Snipes/Portfolio-Website/content/english/post/series-part-2.md

   - series-setup
 ---

-My name is Peter Snipes I am a junior at Allegheny College and I am majoring in Computer Science with a minor in Economics.
+My name is Peter Snipes I am an Alumni at Allegheny College and I am majoring in Computer Science with a minor in Economics.

 <!--more-->

 I have a very wide range of interest in different career paths in Computer Science.
 Different things that I am interested in are Software Development, Cyber Security, Web Development, Front end and Back end computing.

-However If I get the chance to get a internship in a different category Ill gladly take it because I was as much experience I can get to better my understanding and general knowledge of Cmpsc.
+If given the opportunity, I would enthusiastically seize an internship or job in a different category as it would allow me to expand my horizons and acquire valuable experience.
+My desire to learn and enhance my understanding of various fields within Computer Science motivates me to seek diverse opportunities that can contribute to my overall knowledge and proficiency.
+By embracing such chances, I aim to broaden my expertise and develop a well-rounded foundation in my chosen field.